 Read More about Niranjan Mukundan

-Anup Sridhar is India's Thomas Cup captain.He completed his education from Jain University, Bangalore.
+Anup Sridhar is India's Thomas Cup captain.He completed his education from Jain (Deemed-to-be University), Bangalore.
 Anup's best year on tour so far was 2007 during which he ended the year as the top Indian badminton player with a ranking of 25.
 His highest world ranking of 24 was achieved in early 2008.

 Read More about Anup Sridhar